 - Meet with key players of the organization

-If you have questions or need additional information, please feel free to contact Jena Szatkowski.
+If you have questions or need additional information, please feel free to contact Megan Scheldt.

 - Networking Events

-The Alumni Association hosts events to connect members of the Hope community throughout the year.
-“Living and Working In” events and job fairs are organized in partnership with the Career Development Center.
+- The Alumni Association hosts events to connect members of the Hope community throughout the year.
+“Living and Working In” events and job fairs are organized in partnership with the Boerigter Center for Calling and Career.
 Other social events are held on campus and around the world.
 Check out our upcoming alumni events.

-The Hope College Career Development Center provides alumni with services related to career planning, information and tips on gaining relevant experience.
+- The Hope College Boerigter Center for Calling and Career provides alumni with services related to career planning, information and tips on gaining relevant experience.

 - Graduate Survey